jbshep/conversational-python-legacy/chapters/ch4_funcs.md

 finished, we jump back down to where `two()` was called in the first place.
 Finally, the main program resumes and we print `"Main: end of program."`

-In a sense, functions are like "tangents."
-We can momentarily leave the main program to execute some pre-prepared code.
+In a sense, functions are like "tangents" (not the math kind of tangent -- the tangent where we deviate from a conversation to another topic briefly)  With functions, we can momentarily leave the main program to execute some pre-prepared code.
 We have been *calling* functions throughout the entire book already.
 We have used functions like `print`, `input`, and `int`.
 Now we have a sense of how to *define* our own new functions.

+When we define a new function, we give the function a name and we give the function an indented section known as the function's *body*.
+There can be more pieces to a function as well, and we will learn about those in the next few sections.

 ## Parameters
 \label{sec:params}